Mental Health And Dating: 10 Tips For Dating Someone With An Anxiety Disorder

 If you’re wondering what to say, comments like “That must feel overwhelming” or “I’m always here for you” can affirm their feelings, offer comfort, and remind your partner that you’re available and listening.

-10. Seek help from a professional therapist
+10. Seek help from a mental health professional

 By practicing these tips over time, you can develop a more transparent and meaningful connection with your partner.
 But regardless of whether your partner is experiencing anxiety, your relationship could benefit from the support of a mental health expert.